Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-RowGrid.md

 deletion, certificate verification or production startup/elevation flow ran.

-Remaining review includes legend/treemap presentation when row tints are suppressed, the complete main-window formatting/refresh flow, Properties page navigation with real data, native Settings theme selection, other Windows versions and the broader [accessibility/release checklist](NativeDarkMode-Checklist.md).
+Remaining review includes legend/treemap presentation when row tints are suppressed, the complete main-window formatting/refresh flow, native Settings theme selection, other Windows versions and the broader [accessibility/release checklist](NativeDarkMode-Checklist.md).

+A later [Properties replay](NativeDarkMode-Properties.md) populated all four pages from one installed entry in dark, light and both controlled contrast palettes.